 Students develop an understanding of the value of visual arts in our community through working as artists and critics.
-Students develop knowledge and understanding of the use of various technologies in visual arts.
-This course allows students to express their ideas through problem solving and creative challenges encountered through developing their concepts into 2D or 3D.
+Students develop knowledge and understanding of the use of various technologies in visual arts and design.
+This course allows students to express their ideas through problem solving and creative challenges encountered through developing their practical concepts.